The Challenge Argentina: El Desafío

 The Challenge Argentina: El Desafío is an Argentine spin-off of the American reality competition series The Challenge, featuring Argentinian reality television contestants and celebrities competing against one another in various challenges to avoid elimination.

 The series, hosted by TV presenter Marley, premiered on Telefe on February 13, 2023.

 Background

 In February 2022, a new series of international seasons of The Challenge was announced to air later in the year.
 The series comprises four new editions of The Challenge, which includes The Challenge: USA, The Challenge: Australia, The Challenge Argentina: El Desafío and The Challenge UK.
-These local renditions are expected to be followed by a fifth series in which winners and select contestants of each series will compete again on another season titled The Challenge: World Championship, which is expected to air on Paramount+.
+These local renditions were followed by a fifth series in which winners and select contestants of each series will compete again on another season titled The Challenge: World Championship, which aired on Paramount+.

 In addition to the opportunity to represent the Argentine series in The Challenge: World Championship, cast members also competed to win an ARG$15,000,000 prize pool.
 Unlike other spin-off versions, there was only one winner.